Will a civil engineering MSc, PhD or EngD help me get a graduate job?

 Will doing a PhD in engineering give me the edge in industry?

 - A PhD may not make you attractive to an employer looking for someone with breadth of experience, but it is a big advantage if you are applying for a job which requires specific expertise.
-Andrew Stanley at the UK’s Institution of Civil Engineers identifies key areas of research as: transportation, energy, hazards, waste, and water.
-However, as Peter Young, UK head of Arup Advanced Technology and Research told The Engineer, ‘Without a strong link between the PhD topic and your chosen career path a PhD has little relevance’ to employers.
+Key areas of research in civils at the moment include nanotechnology, resilient infrastructure and the application of biology to structures.

 - For some people, it makes sense to work for a while before undertaking a PhD.
 If you’ve already got few years of industry experience under your belt, you’ll know how to direct your research in an industry-relevant way.
 The right PhD will put you at the cutting-edge in terms of knowledge and prestige.